open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

     LC-network for combining power and data on the coaxial cable.

 Its important to note that this circuit is completely passive.
-Therefore whatever voltage is supplied at the host side will end up at the input to the headstage.
+Therefore whatever voltage is supplied at the controller side will end up at the input to the headstage.
 Care must be taken to make sure this voltage is appropriate.

-.. warning:: Do not exceed the maximaum voltage at the coaxial input to the
+.. warning:: Do not exceed the maximum voltage at the coaxial input to the
     headstage.
 Make sure you make this measurement at the headstage to account for a potential voltage drop in the tether.
 Exceeding this voltage can permanently damage some headstages (:ref:`headstage_64` in particular because it